porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/color/color.design.md

 patterns, set emphasis on important elements and by doing so, to provide visual guidance and information.

-The Porsche UI color system provides a general UI color palette as well as two Porsche UI color themes that are based on the Porsche color palette and to be used for different visual environments.
+The Porsche Design System color system provides a general UI color palette as well as two Porsche Design System color themes that are based on the Porsche color palette and to be used for different visual environments.

 ---

-## Porsche UI color themes
+## Porsche Design System color themes

-When designing Porsche UI applications the first decision to make is whether the content should be displayed in a merely light or dark environment.
+When designing Porsche applications the first decision to make is whether the content should be displayed in a merely light or dark environment.
-That's when the Porsche UI color themes come into play: **The first choice should always be the Porsche Light Theme**.
+That's when the Porsche Design System color themes come into play: **The first choice should always be the Porsche Light Theme**.
 The Porsche Dark Theme is only to be used for exceptional cases, for example if an application is to stand out from the rest of visual communication for strategic reasons or if the context of use is unsuitable for a bright shining display.
-All Porsche UI Kit components are optimized for Light and Dark Theme.
+All Porsche Design System components are optimized for Light and Dark Theme.

 ### Theme colors
 Each theme comes with a limited color set you should stick to for page backgrounds and text/icons.